 Plaça de Willy Brandt, 11-14, 08019 Barcelona

-The 2024 Ocean Decade Conference will take place at the Barcelona International Convention Centre, located in Plaça de Willy Brandt, 11-14, 08019 Barcelona.
+The 2024 Ocean Decade Conference will take place from 10 to 12 April at the Barcelona International Convention Centre, as part of the Ocean Decade Week (8-12 April).

-will take place in designated meeting rooms at the Barcelona International Conference Centre.
+will take place in designated meeting rooms at the Barcelona International Convention Centre on 10-12 April.

-will take place in a variety of locations around Barcelona.
+will take place in a variety of locations around Barcelona on 8-9 April.